 Entrepreneurs and business leaders often ask the wrong questions and try to do everything themselves.
 They ask “How can we do this?” or “How do we achieve this goal?” instead of “Who can help us to achieve this?” or “Who can do this for us?”
 In this book, Dan Sullivan and Benjamin Hardy explain how to work with the right people to expand your vision, resources and personal growth for dramatically better results.
-In this free version of Who Not How summary, we’ll outline what’s involved and how to use it to gain your freedom of time, money, relationships and purpose.
-Do also check out our book summary bundle in pdf/mp3 infographic, text and audio formats!
+In this free Who Not How summary, you’ll learn what’s involved and how to use it to gain your freedom of time, money, relationships and purpose.

 Who Not How: Introduction

-To succeed, you must put in effort and become great at what you do.
-However, if you try to do everything yourself, you’ll end up diluting your energy/focus.
-The secret to true success and freedom is to focus your energy on the areas that leverage your strengths, creativity, and passions, so you can generate the greatest impact.
+To succeed, you must put in personal effort and become great at what you do.
+However, if you try to do everything yourself, you’ll end up diluting your energy on lots of tasks.
+You’ll need a mindset shift from thinking you can do everything yourself to focusing your energy on the areas that leverage your strengths, creativity, and passions and asking for help in other areas.

-Instead, focus on “who” by asking “Who can help me to achieve this goal?” or “Who can do this for me?”
-Such questions immediately open up new possibilities that you wouldn’t otherwise consider, allowing you to improve your results by 10x or even 100x.
+Instead, focus on “who” by asking “Who can help me on my journey to goal attainment?” or “Who can do this for me?”
+Such questions immediately open up new possibilities you wouldn’t otherwise consider, broadening your potential for individual and collaborative growth.

 The “Who Not How” approach is not about exploiting others.
-It’s about building a collaborative network where each person can offer his/her unique strengths while leveraging others’ strengths.
+It’s about encouraging collaborative ideation and building a collaborative network where each person can offer his/her unique strengths while leveraging others’ strengths.
+It’s about improving effectiveness of team efforts.

 For example, this book is the result of the Who Not How approach.
 Sullivan is the cofounder of an entrepreneurial coaching company.
 Hardy suggested writing this book after hearing one of Sullivan’s talks.
 Sullivan provided the insights, while Hardy wrote the book and published it with the help of Tucker Max.
 Hardy and Max were Sullivan’s Who for this book, while Sullivan was their Who for expanding their entrepreneurial vision/goals.